-What to do in an asthma attack
+What to do in an asthma attack (see flow chart / personal plan or use the guide below)

 - Keep calm. - Encourage the child or young person to sit up and slightly forward. - Make sure the child or young person takes two puffs of reliever inhaler (usually blue) immediately preferably through a spacer. - Ensure tight clothing is loosened. - Reassure the child. - Ring pupil services and ask for a first aider to come to the pupil.